Nie-Tianyi/rs_algorithm_practise/README.md

 Bubble sort is one of the simplest sorting algorithms, the time complexity of this sorting algorithms is $O(n^2)$

-the pseudo code of the this sorting algorithm can be expressed as:
+the pseudocode of this sorting algorithm can be expressed as:

 ```pseudocode
 for i in range from 0 to array_length: